The Building Safety Act is here—are your property documents ready?

 The Building Safety Act has fundamentally changed how property managers must handle building information.
 Here’s what you need to know to ensure compliance.

-The Building Safety Act 2022 is the UK’s most significant change to building safety in nearly 40 years.
+The Building Safety Act 2022 is the UK’s most significant reform to building safety legislation in nearly 40 years, introducing mandatory digital record-keeping, accountable persons, and the Golden Thread of Information for higher-risk buildings.
 It introduces strict requirements for:

 - Golden Thread of Information - A complete, accurate digital record of a building’s design, construction, and maintenance